Seven common signs of hernia mesh-related infection include:

 - Urinary tract infections

-Infection is not your only worry.
-Mesh-related infections carry with it its own potential set of complications.
-If untreated or not treated in due time, infection can be the cause of
+If untreated or not treated in due time, a mesh-related infection can be the cause of:

 - Delayed healing

 - Hernia recurrence

 - Organ damage

 You could also suffer from chronic pain or may be required to have additional surgery to remove the mesh, which poses its own risks.

 In the most serious cases, an infection can destroy the surrounding tissue and induce large hernias.
 If the tissue is destroyed, it may be difficult to provide a permanent solution to your hernia problem.